Digital Studio

 How technology can help to fight coronavirus?

-The cities BlueDot identified were highly connected to Wuhan using things like global airline ticketing data to help anticipate where the infected might be traveling.
-The international destinations that BlueDot anticipated would have the highest volume of travelers from Wuhan were: Bangkok, Hong Kong, Tokyo, Taipei, Phuket, Seoul, and Singapore, according to an article.
+BlueDot utilized global airline ticketing data and other connectivity indicators to identify the cities that were closely linked to Wuhan.
+This approach aided in predicting the potential travel routes of individuals who might be infected, allowing for proactive measures to be taken.
+According to an article, BlueDot accurately predicted the international destinations with the highest influx of travelers from Wuhan.
+These destinations included Bangkok, Hong Kong, Tokyo, Taipei, Phuket, Seoul, and Singapore.
 In the end, 11 cities have topped the list of places where COVID-19 cases were first seen.

 How Cutting edge technology like AI and Big Data can help to fight coronavirus?